PacketFire/packetfire_site/content/post/internal-boot2root-writeup.md

 ===============================================================
 ```

 I was lucky to find what looked like two potential paths forward, a blog running wordpress and a phpmyadmin panel.
-I decided to take a look at the blog to start.
+I decided to take the happy path aproach and have a look at the blog to start.

 ### Investigating the wordpress blog
-The wordpress blog appeared pretty bog standard after opening the page, appearing to be not much more than a default install.
+The wordpress blog appeared pretty bog-standard after opening the page, looking to be nothing more than a default install of wordpress.

 ![wordpress index](/img/internal_http_blog_index.png)

 I browsed to a few common wordpress endpoints to confirm that it was that CMS and then chose to run `wpscan` against it to see if anything significant jumped out at me.
-Quickly it identified that this was wordpress `5.4.2` but gave little else that was actionable for the attack.
+Quickly the scan identified that this was wordpress `5.4.2` but gave little else that was actionable for the attack.

-With the defined I decided to attempt to see if there was any information that I could pull from the api endpoint before looking at other vectors.
+With the scan turning up little, I decided to attempt to pull user information from the wordpress api endpoint before looking at other vectors.

 ```
 root@kali:~/ctf# curl -sI http://10.10.215.86/blog/?author=1